Treaty of Khujand

 Khujand treaty is a border agreement between Tajikistan, Kyrgyzstan, and Uzbekistan in March 2025 aimed at resolving long-standing border disputes and fostering greater regional cooperation in Central Asia.
 These developments primarily involve a landmark bilateral agreement between Tajikistan and Kyrgyzstan, and a subsequent trilateral treaty involving Uzbekistan.

 Background

 Border demarcation in the Fergana Valley region of Central Asia has been a complex and often contentious issue since the collapse of the Soviet Union in 1991.
 The intricate patchwork of ethnic groups and historical land use patterns has led to numerous disputes and occasional violent clashes, particularly along the borders of Tajikistan and Kyrgyzstan, which share a long and complex frontier.
 These disputes have hindered regional stability and economic development.

 Tajikistan–Kyrgyzstan Border Agreement

-A significant breakthrough occurred in March 2025 when the presidents of Tajikistan, Emomali Rahmon, and presidents of Kyrgyzstan, Sadyr Japarov, met in Kyrgyzstan.
+A significant breakthrough occurred in March 2025 when the president of Tajikistan, Emomali Rahmon, and president of Kyrgyzstan, Sadyr Japarov, met in Kyrgyzstan.
 On March 13, 2025, they signed a historic agreement on the delimitation of their shared state border.
 This marked the first official visit of Rahmon to Kyrgyzstan since the deadly border clashes of September 2022.

 The key aspects of the agreement include: